France National Football Team Logo PNG

 2018 – 2024

 The emblem was updated with a second star following the victory at the 2018 World Cup.
-The two championship titles became a source of great pride, enhancing the image of the white rooster.
+The two championship titles became a source of great pride, enhancing the white rooster’s image.
 The logo embodies triumph and the pursuit of new heights.
-This addition highlights the team’s legacy of success and their continuous ambition for further achievements in football, representing a symbol of excellence and aspiration.
+This addition highlights the team’s legacy of success and its ongoing ambition to achieve further success in football, serving as a symbol of excellence and aspiration.

 2024 – today

-The modern emblem of the team features a golden rooster with two gold stars, emphasizing the country’s pride in the national team’s achievements, having secured two victories in the World Cup.
+The modern team emblem features a golden rooster with two gold stars, emphasizing the country’s pride in the national team’s achievements, which have secured two World Cup victories.
 The national bird is depicted walking on green grass and fertile soil, symbolizing stability, support, and confidence in the future.
 This design reflects a deep connection to the nation’s heritage and the team’s solid foundation, celebrating past successes while looking forward to continued excellence.